Headline writing secrets

 - The impact of a message is squared by the force factor of relationship.

 - Attention precedes interest.
-Interest precedes engagement; engagement proceeds relationship.
+Interest precedes engagement; engagement precedes relationship.

 You can watch the full video above, or jump ahead to these key takeaways: